Catagory:Asia Pacific

 New Planning Framework for the Western Sydney Aerotropolis

-Clive Cachia, Kirstie Richards
+Clive Cachia and Kirstie Richards

 The NSW Government has played its hand in setting out the priorities for the proposed development of the Western Sydney Aerotropolis by releasing the draft Stage 1 Land Use and Infrastructure Implementation Plan (Draft Stage 1 Plan).